lmpipaon/Implementing-a-Neural-Network-on-an-S1500-PLC-IntelligentChlorination/README.md

 ## Neural Network Output Simulator for Chlorine Dosing
-I made this interactive web tool [Juega con Redes Neuronales](https://lmpipaon.github.io/web/playing_NN.html) for fun!
+I made this interactive [web tool](https://lmpipaon.github.io/web/playing_NN.html) for fun!
 You can enter water parameters and see how the neural network calculates the pump pulses.
 Try it and see how it works!